mhavey/marklogic/uml2es/examples/hrexcel/README.md

 Run the following:

-gradle -PenvironmentName=local -i includeXMI2ESTransform mlDeploy
+gradle -PenvironmentName=local -i setup mlDeploy

 Confirm:
 - New DB and app server created with name xmi2es-examples-hrexcel.